 That being said, it is best to keep meat in the smoker for as long as possible.
 If it becomes difficult to maintain the temperature, or other circumstances get in the way, move the pork to the oven that has been set to the ideal temperature range.
 Make sure you wrap the pork tightly in foil to hold in the moisture.
 Many people, even competition cooks, will smoke their pork roasts unwrapped for half the overall cooking time and then wrap.

-Once the meat reaches an internal temperature around 180 degrees F to 190 degrees F, it is ready to be pulled.
+Once the meat reaches an internal temperature of 180 F to 190 F, it is ready to be pulled.
 You can serve the meat once it reaches 165 degrees F, but it won't be tender enough to pull apart properly.
-Typically, you can pull the meat easily once the internal temperature reaches 190 degrees F, but you don't want to go above this as the higher the temperature becomes the greater chances of the meat drying out.
-So, always keep an eye on it.
+Make sure to keep an eye on the internal temperature and not to cook the pork above 190 F as the chance of the meat drying out increases.

-Once the pork is cooked, remove it from the smoker (or oven as the case may be) and let it sit for about an hour.
+Remove the pork from the smoker (or oven as the case may be) and let it sit for about an hour.
 This will cool it down enough for pulling.
 As you pull the meat apart, place it in a pot on a low temperature to keep it warm.
-You will need to separate the meat from remaining fat, bone or other unpalatable parts.
-From here you can serve, however, many people prefer a finishing sauce, so it's best to have one ready.
+You will need to separate the meat from remaining fat, bone, or other unpalatable parts.
+From here you can serve as is; however, many people prefer a finishing sauce, so it's best to have one ready.